co-neco/co-neco.github.io/source/_posts/Study-of-C-Coding-Standards.md

 > The author of Sample1 must:
 >
-> - Call the function with member notation: Just use the natural member syntax[f.foo(11)]
+> - Call the function with member notation: Just use the natural member syntax[t.foo()]
 > - Document the point of customization: The type T must provide an accessible member function foo that can be called with given arguments(here, none)

 Option2: